Enjoy the fabulous Fall flavours of this pumpkin yeast bread, with a pretty cinnamon sugar swirl. A great Fall bake!

-Why you’ll love this bread
+Why you’ll love this pumpkin yeast bread

-This pumpkin yeast bread just shouts Fall, with the combination of pumpkin flavour and warming cinnamon.
+This pumpkin bread just shouts Fall, with the combination of pumpkin flavour and warming cinnamon.
 It’s also a wonderfully moist bread, pretty as a picture and the perfect way to use up ends of cans of pumpkin.

 This pumpkin bread is lovely plain with butter, toasted with butter, or try it for sandwiches, French Toast or Bread Pudding.